FHU/2023-os-memes/_posts/2023-02-21-Ceslick11-virt-mem-intro-meme.md

 ---
-title:
+title: Invisable Memory
-author:
+author: Caleb
-image:
+image: futurama.jpg
-chapter:
+chapter: 13
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+One major goal of a virtual memory (VM) system is transparency.
+The OS should implement virtual memory in a way that is invisible to the running program.
+Thus, the program shouldn’t be aware of the fact that memory is virtualized.